pordarman/alisa.map/README.md

 StrongMap.get("hello") // "World!"

 StrongMap.get({ hello: "World!" }) // 12345
-// If you had tried to pull it with the normal Map function, it would most likely return undefined, but thanks to this StrongMap module, it will return whatever data you typed, no matter what you typed.
+// If you had tried to pull it with the normal Map function, it would most likely return undefined, but thanks to this StrongMap module, it will return whatever data you typed, no matter what you typed
 ```

 *StrongMap module always wins*